-Michael Specter has been a staff writer at The New Yorker since 1998.
-He is also adjunct professor of bioengineering at Stanford University.
-Since joining The New Yorker he has written about agricultural biotechnology, the global AIDS epidemic, avian influenza, and new ways to edit DNA, among other stories.
-Specter worked at The New York Times as a Rome-based foreign correspondent and co-chief of the Moscow Bureau.
-He was also national science correspondent and then New York bureau chief of The Washington Post.
+Michael Specter has been a trusted staff writer at The New Yorker since 1998.
+Specter is also an adjunct professor of bioengineering at Stanford University.
+In the years since joining The New Yorker Specter has written about the global AIDS epidemic, agricultural biotechnology, avian influenza, and new ways to edit DNA, in addition to other stories.
+Specter worked at The New York Times as one of their Rome-based foreign correspondents and co-chief of the Moscow Bureau.
+He also held the title of national science correspondent and then New York bureau chief for The Washington Post.

 Facui, the Michael Specter audiobook Pushkin Industries produced, dives into the story of America’s Doctor, Anthony Fauci.